We believe collaboration is key to raising the bar on industry standards, working conditions and issue remediation

 Today, we are working with a wide range of partners, including our suppliers, other businesses, governments, multi-stakeholder organizations, unions, civil society organizations and others to address risks and to strengthen the resiliency and capability of our supply chain.

-We continue to invest in our relationships with partners such as the Sustainable Apparel Coalition, the Fair Labor Association (FLA), the Better Work Programme and the Social Labor Convergence Project.
+We continue to invest in our relationships with partners such as the Sustainable Apparel Coalition, the Fair Labor Association (FLA), the Better Work Programme and the Social Labor Convergence Program.
 These organizations are integral to developing management capabilities within supplier facilities, measuring social performance and investing in working conditions across the industry.
 Additionally, we work with these organizations on joint standards, tools, programs and advocacy.

 Some affiliations take place at a country level.
 For example, in Indonesia, Nike was an original signatory of the 2011 Freedom of Association Protocol in Indonesia, which was signed by unions, suppliers, and leading brands manufacturing in the country.
 The Protocol provides an implementation framework for suppliers to support union activities to fully respect the rights of workers to join unions of their choosing and to bargain collectively.
 We meet regularly with the National Committee to review progress and discuss further opportunities for improvement.